nicolacimmino/PLC-14500/assembler/programmers_guide.md

 ![io_map](../documentation/PLC14500-Nano_IO_Map.png)

 *NOTE:* Before REV.C, $7 was a general Scratchpad RAM location and the board provided no means to read RR.
 Having RR mapped to an input allows to unleash the full power of IEN/OEN operations.
 If you have a pre REV.C board fear not!
-You can enable the same feature with a very simple mod, follow these steps:
+You can enable the same feature with a very simple mod, see instructions in the [/board](../board) folder.

-- Cut pin 1 of U13 (isolates the Q7 output of the CD4099, leaving what used to be SPR7 floating )
-- Connect the *pad* of pin 1 of U13 to pin 15 of U10 (thus connecting the MC14500 RR to what used to be SPR7 input)
-- If having the SPR7 LED confuses you, cut LED D50

 ## Next Steps